Ke'Bryan Hayes Preview, Player Props: Pirates vs. Marlins

-On Friday, Ke'Bryan Hayes (.545 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:35 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes (hitting .267 in his past 10 games, with three doubles, two home runs, a walk and four RBI), battle starter JT Chargois and the Miami Marlins at PNC Park, Saturday at 6:35 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the Phillies.
+In his last game he had a hitless showing (0-for-5 with an RBI) against the Marlins.

 Sportsbook Promo Codes